Policies and procedures

 This is a new take on our Local Account for Adult Social Care.
 We've tried to include in this publication a wide range of people who are involved with adult social care in Shropshire, and were keen to avoid ourselves being the main character in the story.
 So there are case studies from People2People and the Rural Community Council, which show how important the role of the community and voluntary sector is in helping people access the right type of support for them.

 Adult Autism Strategy

 In 2010 the government published a national strategy for autism entitled Fulfilling and Rewarding Lives.
-A draft strategy was developed for Shropshire, which outlines the key priorities for achieving the changes that are needed locally, so that people with an autistic spectrum condition have access to the opportunities, support and services to enable them to live a full and rewarding life.
+A strategy was developed for Shropshire, which outlines the key priorities for achieving the changes that are needed locally, so that people with an autistic spectrum condition have access to the opportunities, support and services to enable them to live a full and rewarding life.

 In April 2014 the government published Think Autism, an update to the national strategy published in 2010.
 This update was produced as a result of major changes to many parts of the system since the 2009 Autism Act and the 2010 strategy as part of the important programme right across government to reform public services.